Cheifulla83/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Sementic HTML is a desciptive way of breaking down the different parts of a web page.
+Sementic HTML is a desciptive way of breaking down the different parts of a web page to make them easier to read to a screen reader.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-with block you can control the width and height. with inline the items will stay with-in the block element.
+Display-block allows you to control the width and height of the element.
+Display-inline elements will stay with-in the block element.

 3. What are the 4 areas of the box model?